 It does seem ludicrous that when three courts of law have all accepted that the marriage is loveless and at an end, that a woman has to be forced to remain married.
-As I said in my previous video, it does seem here that the law needs to change and move in line with many other countries.
+It does seem here that the law needs to change and move in line with many other countries.
 Australia, America and Spain allow divorce without blame and this will end the culture of blame and animosity that was witnessed in the Owens case.

-A call for change is therefore necessary, but it may take several years to take place and it begs the question how much change would there be.
-Given the fact that the law has not changed for many years, Parliament may be reluctant to change it at all, but it seems that now that Parliament is looking at it far more closely and looking at other countries for guidance.
+A call for change is, therefore, necessary and Parliament has previously been reluctant to change it at all, but it seems that now that Parliament is looking at it far more closely and looking at other countries for guidance.

 The court system is inundated with cases as it is and no doubt this will only get worse given the recent case.
 Obviously, if you need us to assist with your divorce at any time, please do not hesitate to call our Family Department and we will be happy to help.